ibm-cloud-docs/event-notifications/en-responsibilities.md

 |Task     |{{site.data.keyword.IBM_notm}} Responsibilities |Your Responsibilities |
 |-------------|-----------------------|-----------------------|
 |Applications |Provide infrastructure operating system (OS), version, and security updates. |Use the API, SDK, CLI, or console tools to apply the provided updates for the local entities (app code, CLI, and SDK). |
-{:caption="Table 2.
+{: caption="Table 2.
 Responsibilities for change management" caption-side="top"}

 ## Identity and access management
 {: #en-identity-and-access-management}